 3. Inspect the hoses

-The hoses that connect the tank to the heat pump should be inspected regularly for signs of wear or damage.
-If you notice any cracks or leaks, the hoses should be replaced as soon as possible.
+The hoses connecting the tank to the heat pump should be inspected regularly for wear or damage.
+If you notice any cracks or leaks, the hoses should be replaced immediately.
 When your hoses are in good condition, they’ll help ensure your HPWH operates as efficiently as possible.

 4. Check the anode rod